 This means that an offer to sell an investment and a buyer’s interest in buying the investment made via the Abundance marketplace is non-binding initially and only confirmed once an agreement has been reached by email.

 Therefore, when a buyer is interested in purchasing a seller’s investment, they are put in contact with the seller by email and at the same time they reserve payment for the investment in their Abundance account.
 The written agreement can come in many forms, but a simple email agreement between the buyer and seller is sufficient.
-In most cases the buyer and seller will simply agree to the trade as set out in the seller’s original offer on the marketplace, however you are free to come to a different agreement, either in terms of the amount of the investment to be sold or the price.
+In most cases the buyer and seller will simply agree to the trade as set out in the seller’s original offer on the marketplace, however you are free to come to a different agreement.

 The email connecting the buyer and seller will also copy in Abundance (firstname.lastname@example.org), so you can simply ‘reply all’ when agreeing to a trade to ensure Abundance is aware when a trade is agreed.
 Once an agreement has been reached and Abundance has been informed by both parties that they wish to proceed, we will administer the trade by transferring the investment to the buyer and transferring the reserved payment to the seller’s Abundance account.

 What personal information does a buyer or seller receive?

 If an investor puts up an offer to sell an investment on the marketplace, their first name will appear against their offer on the marketplace.

 If a buyer is interested in buying an investment, they will be connected to the seller by email so both the buyer and seller will have access to each other’s email addresses.
 The seller will also receive the buyer’s first name.

 No other information or personal details are provided to the buyer or seller, although both parties are welcome to provide any relevant information once they are connected by email.